Motion Aftereffects Due to Interocular Summation of Adaptation to Linear Motion

 Showing items related by title, author, creator and subject.

 The determination for the modal age level for grades seven and nine for the difficulty of the principle: a body at rest or in motion will remain at rest or continue in motion in a straight line unless compelled by some force to change its condition of rest or motion.
 Finigan, Francis X (Boston University, 1953)

-Laminar Cortical Dynamics of Visual Form and Motion Interactions During Coherent Object Motion Perception Berzhanskaya, J.; Grossberg, S.; Mingolla, E. (Boston University Center for Adaptive Systems and Department of Cognitive and Neural Systems, 2007-01)How do visual form and motion processes cooperate to compute object motion when each process separately is insufficient?
-Consider, for example, a deer moving behind a bush.
-Here the partially occluded fragments of motion ...
+Laminar Cortical Dynamics of Visual Form and Motion Interactions During Coherent Object Motion Perception Berzhanskaya, Julia; Grossberg, Stephen; Mingolla, Ennio (Boston University Center for Adaptive Systems and Department of Cognitive and Neural Systems, 2004-11)How do visual form and motion processes cooperate to compute object motion when each process separately is insufficient?
+A 3D FORMOTION model specifies how 3D boundary representations, which separate figures from backgrounds ...